uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyter.md

 Once the necessary kernels are installed, if you wish, you can write and run multiple code cells in different languages within a single notebook.
 Easily switch between kernels and select the preferred one for each language, and then proceed to run the code cells in their respective languages.

-## Working with Anaconda Environments
+## Working with `conda` Environments

 By default, Jupyter notebooks will use the base environment that comes with the Anaconda3 module.
 This environment contains a large number of popular packages and may useful for something quick, dirty, and simple.
 However, for any analysis needing specific package versions or special packages, you will need to create your own environment and select it from the `Kernel` menu.
 For information on creating and managing Anaconda environments please see our [Using Anaconda page](../../workflow_solutions/using_conda.md).
-Then please review our [Cheaha-specific Anaconda page](../software/software.md#anaconda-on-cheaha) for important tips and how to avoid common pitfalls.
+Then please review our [Cheaha-specific Anaconda page](../software/software.md#conda-on-cheaha) for important tips and how to avoid common pitfalls.

 To change the kernel, use the `Kernel` dropdown and select `Change Kernel`.
 From the list, choose the kernel corresponding to your desired Anaconda environment (see below for an example).
 If your environment isn't appearing, you may be missing the ipykernel package.
 To do so, use `conda install ipykernel` to get ipykernel packgae installed into your environment, so Jupyter can recognize your environment.